diskin-lab-chop/pbta-germline-somatic/analyses/demo-clin-stats/README.md

 This module assesses demographic and clinical summary stats among P/LP carriers in PBTA germline cohort and within tumor histologies and generates multiple tables for the manuscript.

-## Table 1
+## Main Table 1
-Derived from `results/demo-clin-stats-all.tsv` and `results/demo-clin-pvals-all.tsv`
+Derived from `demo-clin-stats-cohort.xlsx`

 ## Supplemental Table S9
-Derived from `results/demo-clin-stats-by-histology.xlsx` and `results/demo-clin-pvalues-by-histology.xlsx`
+Derived from `demo-clin-stats-by-histology.xlsx`

 ## Usage